Kushal-kothari/yml/README.md

 # erlang-yggdrasil

-A Yggdrasil server built with Erlang.
+A Yggdrasil library built in Erlang.

 To run, just choose any Port number and your IPv6 Yggdrasil address:
 ```